anchal-physics/mdsh5/README.md

 ## Documentation

+**NOTE:** All tree and pointnames will be converted to upper case regardless of how you enter them.
+This is a chosen convention to keep the cache consistent even if you change the case of a pointname.

 Additional documentation would come soon.
 For now, please refer to the config_examples to get started on how to provide the input configuration.
 Additionally, use the help flag to print out the help message from `read_mds.py`:
 ```
 (mdsh5)% python mdsh5/read_mds.py -h